Skip to Content

 Read More about High Falls Creek Hike in Squamish (By a Local)

-If you’re in Whistler, I recommend checking out the Blackcomb hiking trails.
+If you’re in Whistler in summer, I recommend checking out the Blackcomb hiking trails.
 It’s a great network of easy and moderate trails that wind between alpine lakes and flower-filled meadows.
 They also have great views of mountains and glaciers.
 And my favourite part: lots of chances to see adorable marmots and pikas!
-You also don’t have …
+You also …

 Read More about Blackcomb Hiking Trails in Whistler (By a Season’s Pass Holder)